ekuiter/clausy/README.md

 # equivalent to the above, but more verbose
 bin/clausy meta/test.sat to_cnf_dist print

-# read from standard input and count solutions with tseitin transformation
+# read from standard input and count solutions with Tseitin transformation
 cat model.uvl | bin/clausy -.uvl to_cnf_tseitin count

 # read from command line and find some solution